surecart/surecart-wp-plugin/readme.txt

 == Changelog ==

 = 2.3.0 - July 17th, 2023 =
-* New: Paystack processors for African merchants!
+* New: Paystack processor support for African merchants.
 * Improvement: Better notice for how to conntect processors on checkout form.
 * Improvement: Hide admin notices during onboarding.
 * Fix: Issue with dashboard date being in UTC time.